KNX: RF

 RF enables communication in the 868.3 MHz band for using frequency shift keying with Manchester data encoding.

 IP

 KNXnet/IP port 3671 has integration solutions for IP-enabled media like Ethernet (IEEE 802.2), Bluetooth, WiFi/Wireless LAN (IEEE 802.11), FireWire (IEEE 1394) etc.

 Frame format

 Ignoring any preamble for medium-specific access and collision control, a frame format is generally:

 Security

 KNX Telegrams can be signed or encrypted thanks to the extension of the protocol that was developed starting in 2013, KNX Data Secure for securing telegrams on the traditional KNX media TP and RF and KNX IP Secure for securing KNX telegrams tunnelled via IP.
 KNX Data Secure became an EN standard (EN 50090-3-4) in 2018, KNX IP Secure an ISO standard (ISO 22510) in 2019.

 Conformity

 Any product labeled with the KNX trademark must be certified to conform with the standards (and thus interoperable with other devices) by accredited third party test labs.
+All products bearing the KNX logo are programmed through a common interface using the vendor-independent ETS software.